US-Taliban talks: DW reporters' firsthand account from Doha | DW | 30.08.2019

 Trump's unpredictability

-We also have to keep in mind that both negotiating teams consult and report to their leaderships on a daily basis — Taliban members to their commanders in Afghanistan, and US representatives to Washington.
+We also have to keep in mind that both negotiating teams consult and report to their leaderships on a daily basis — Taliban members to their commanders, and US representatives to Washington.

 Also, any final agreement will have to go through President Trump.
 This has the potential to be unpredictable.
 And Afghan President Ghani could also reject the deal as he is pushing for a presidential election in September.